-How to apply
+How to Apply

-The academy’s online application process is divided by study specialisation, and it requires the submission of photos, film exercises, texts, images, and other materials.
-After this submission, the examination board selects the candidates who are invited to the DFFB for the entrance examination in the spring.
+The academy’s online application process is divided by study specialisation.
+To apply to a specialisation, students must submit photos, film exercises, texts, images, and other materials.
+After this submission, the examination board selects a small number of candidates to take the entrance examination at the DFFB in the spring.
 The entrance examination includes oral, written, and practical elements.
-They are intended to identify an applicant’s potential as well as their practical, collaborative, and creative abilities.
-At the end of the process, a new class will join the DFFB for the following academic year.
+These elements are intended to identify an applicant’s potential as well as their practical, collaborative, and creative abilities.
+At the end of the examination process, a new class is selected to join the DFFB for the following academic year.

 Every year, 6–10 students from Germany and abroad are admitted into each specialisation.
-Admission to the programme depends solely on successfully passing the final entrance examinations.
+Admission to the programme depends solely on successfully passing the entrance examinations.

-Dates and deadlines:
+Dates and Deadlines

-May–June: Entrance examinations at the DFFB
+May–June: entrance examinations at the DFFB

-An individual candidate cannot apply more than twice for admission to the DFFB.
+A candidate cannot apply more than twice for admission to the DFFB.

 Please note that good written and spoken German is required to study at the DFFB.